Salma Solaun

 Salma Solaun Campos (born 2 March 2005) is a Spanish rhythmic gymnast.
-She is the 2019 Junior World bronze medalist with ribbon, a three-time (2022, 2023, 2025) World Group all-around bronze medalist and the 2025 European Group all-around champion.
+She is the 2019 Junior World bronze medalist with ribbon, the 2026 World Group all-around champion, a three-time (2022, 2023, 2025) World Group all-around bronze medalist and a two-time (2025, 2026) European Group all-around champion.

 Personal life

 Solaun took up gymnastics at age three because she was restless, so her parents signed her up for a rhythmic gymnastics class.
 She also tried swimming and skating, but in the end she chose rhythmic gymnastics.
 Salma now says that "rhythmic gymnastics is part of my life.
 I could not see myself without it".
 Her dream is to compete at the Olympic Games, like her idols Almudena Cid and Ganna Rizatdinova.

 Career

 Junior

 In 2018, Solaun was integrated in the national team while competing for Beti Aurrera.
 She then started taking part in international tournaments representing Spain.
 In June 2019, after winning the junior Spanish championships, Salma was selected for the Junior World Championships in Moscow, Russia, where she made the ribbon final in the end winning an historical bronze, the first individual medal for Spain since 1993.